-Head off down the Bristol and Bath Railway path,across the river Avon.
-After about a mile, we leave the path at Avon Lane, and head into Saltford.
+Head off down the Bristol and Bath Railway path, across the river Avon.
+After a couple of miles, we leave the path at Avon Lane and head into Saltford.
 There are some nice walks by the river around here.
 Details are on the Saltford Environment Group website.

 Saltford old town

 If you’ve only experienced Saltford in the car on the way to Bath, then you’ll have missed what I call Saltford Old Town.
 Turn right onto Mead Lane, under the cycylepath and past the Bird in the Hand pub.
 You’ll pass a collection of lovely stone cottages.
 Next to the church is a privately owned house – Saltford Manor – which apparently is the oldest continuously inhabited house in the country – bits of which may go back possibly to the twelfth century.
 Not open to the public though!
 The Heritage Centre is to the right – open occasionally.
 Further on is Saltford House, and next to it is Brunel’s Tunnel House, so named when the GWR Bristol to London line was built directly under it.
 The property was bought in April 1836 by Isambard Kingdom Brunel and conveyed to the Great Western Railway company in December 1837; the line was opened in 1840.